Klyra-project/Klyra/cargo-klyra/README.md

 ## Documentation

-Run `cargo klyra help` to see the basic usage.
+Run `klyra help` to see the basic usage.

 Full list of commands and more documentation can be viewed on the [CLI docs](https://docs.klyra.rs/getting-started/klyra-commands).